-The current name for the style of belly dance I practice, tribal fusion, is claimed by a lot of people to be a lot of things.
-I hope these paragraphs clarify the use of the word in belly dance.
+The style of belly dance I practice is often called tribal or tribal fusion, although I'm not sure I'd call it by that name these days.
+The word tribal is claimed by a lot of people to be a lot of things.
+I hope these paragraphs clarify the use of the word in regards to belly dance.

 According to her daughter Suhaila, Jamila didn't call her style tribal, she just called it "belly dance," and some confusion has arisen about this: the root vocabulary of ATS® comes from Jamila's format through the filter of Carolena Nericcio's teacher, Masha Archer, and Masha made some significant changes to the style.